Yorivel/Dynamic-Wardrobe/docs/apartments.md

 # Custom Apartments

 Dynamic Wardrobe supports modded apartments.
-Register any apartment by adding its entrance coordinates to `Core/CustomApartments.reds` — the mod handles the rest.
+Add an apartment's entrance coordinates to `Core/CustomApartments.reds` and the mod handles the rest.

 ---

 ## Supported Apartments

-### Built-in (no configuration needed)
+### Built-in (no setup needed)

 | Apartment | Location |
 |-----------|----------|